rjam13/Weather-Viewer/README.md

 # Weather-Viewer
-A simple app that displays a table view of a few images of various storms created using Swift and XCode.
+A simple app that displays a table view of a few images of various storms

 This app was mainly created to understand and get a sense of iOS Development.
 Here, I learned how to